9_Rendering 3D Scenes

 def set_attribute(self, variable_name, data, data_type=None):

-""" Add or update an attribute of this geometric object """
+Add or update an attribute for this geometric object.

 if variable_name in self._attributes: